predictiveworks/works-beats/beats-mitre/README.md

 Attack Pattern Enumeration and Classification.
 CAPEC is a comprehensive knowledge base of known patterns of attack employed by adversaries to exploit weaknesses or vulnerabilities in cyber-enabled capabilities.

+**MitreBeat** also offers a REST API to retrieve domain specific knowledge, such as adversary tactics & techniques, courses of actions to mitigate attack patterns and more.

+## MITRE ATT&CK
+MITRE ATT&CK (Adversarial Tactics, Techniques & Common Knowledge) is an in-depth knowledge framework, based on real-world observations, that offers an analytical model to analyze and identify adversary activities.

+This framework catalogs adversarial tactics and techniques used by threat actors across the attack lifecycle.